mfumagalli/ngsTools/TUTORIAL.md

-A short tutorial for some basic analyses using ngsTools
+A short tutorial for some basic analyses using ngsTools (plus ANGSD and NGSadmix)
 ===============

 Please be sure you are using the most updated version of ngsTools.
 In doubt please run: